 Cricket and other sports can help children build the skills and confidence needed for a healthy life, while developing personal and social wellbeing.

 Only one in five children meet the Chief Medical Officer’s requirements of 60 minutes physical activity per day.
 They are even less likely to be active if they are a girl, ethnic minority or from a low socio-economic background.

-- We worked with 40 mainstream primary and special schools
+- Work with over 60 mainstream and special schools